HeatMarie/dayPlanner/README.md

 ## Comments

 So here we have it.
-A new day planner that I will never use.
-And only because I struggle with the use of them.
-So how did this go?
+A new day planner that I should really consider using.
+Will I?
+Probably not, and that is only because I struggle to actually plan things.
+So how did this project go?

-Using Luxon was simple enough.

-Looping through all the things was a challenge.
-However, my first mission is/was to get it working.
-Now that it works.
-I do plan to continue to work on it and eventually shorten the script to keep from repeating all the things.
+The first mission for me was making sure I understood luxon and putting it into the code.
+Surprisely, after a view reads the process went smoothly.

+I got stuck on trying to loop through all the things.
+On Thursday night, I decided it was time to just make things work.
+There is no reason why I can't go back when I have the time to clean it up and make the code look pretty.

+It was in this project that I really understood what it mean to first make a MVP (minimum viable product).
+I do believe that if I would have got things working first, then went back to figure out a better way to do things, I wouldn't have struggled so much.
+See, there is that fear of failing and never finishing things that causes anxiety and then you begin question if you know what you are doing.

+In the end there is always something to elarn, whether it is more about how certain code works, or the how to mentally get around the struggles.
+Either way, it's about learning something, isn't it?

 ![GitHub followers](https://img.shields.io/github/followers/HeatMarie?color=%20%20%23c0640fb4&logo=Github&logoColor=%20%20%23c0640fb4&style=for-the-badge)